quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 document are to be interpreted as described in BCP 14 {{!RFC2119}} {{!RFC8174}}
 when, and only when, they appear in all capitals, as shown here.

+In this document, the Maximum Segment Lifetime (MSL) represents the time a QUIC packet can exist in the network.
+Implementations can make this configurable, and a RECOMMENDED value is one minute.

 # Server Deployments of QUIC {#server-fleet}